 Religion is a question of faith or belief.
 The Indian Constitution acknowledges the importance of religion in the lives of the people of India, and hence provides for the right to freedom of religion in accordance with Articles 25 to 28.
 A secular model is envisaged by the Constitution of India and provides that every person has the right and freedom to choose and practice his or her religion.
 The Apex Court has held in a number of cases that secularism is the fundamental framework of the Constitution.
 Islam, Hinduism, Jainism, Buddhism, Sikhism and Christianity are predominantly practiced by people in India.
-There are religion-specific laws in India and Goa is the only state recognized as the Goa Civil Code to have a Uniform Civil Code.
+There are religion-specific laws in India and Goa is the only state recognized to have a Uniform Civil Code named as the Goa Civil Code.
 The Constitution encourages religious peace, which means that the people of India show respect and affection for the country's various religions.

 Impact on Property when an individual converts to another religion